IU-PR/Capstone_project/content/docs/Groups/UnifAI.md

 ## Voice cloning (TTS + STS)
 Brief introduction to what happened.
 We faced a lot of challenges with voice cloning (speech synthesis) models (Please refer to [challenges](UnifAI#challenges-and-solutions) for more information).
 Due to that we needed to develop new technology.
-As our solution, we decided to decompsone voice cloning models (that take as input text and voice to clone), to two different models: text-to-speech, and speech-to-speech:
+As our solution, we decided to decompose voice cloning models (that take as input text and voice to clone), to two different models: text-to-speech, and speech-to-speech:

 **TextToSpeech (TTS)**\